nhammadi/policy-library-opa-aws-terraform/docs/index.md

 ### Amazon ECR
 - [enable-private-image-scanning](./policies/ecr-enable-private-image-scanning.md) ECR private repositories should have image scanning configured
+- [configure-private-lifecycle-policy](./policies/ecr-configure-private-lifecycle-policy.md) ECR repositories should have at least one lifecycle policy configured

 ### Amazon ECS
 - [enable-container-insights](./policies/ecs-enable-container-insights.md) ECS clusters should use Container Insights